Usurper of Emesa, Syria

-When Valerian I came to power, he was forced tp pay attention to the East.
+When Valerian I came to power, he was forced to pay attention to the East.
 He arrived in Antioch around 254 AD and spent much of his remaining time in the region.
-Uranius’ rebellion was easily supressed by Valerian I for which he received the title “Restorer of the Human Race.”
+Uranius’ rebellion was easily suppressed by Valerian I for which he received the title “Restorer of the Human Race.”

-The precise events that led to Uranius’ death has escaped history.
+The precise events that led to Uranius’ death have escaped history.
 It is known by his coinage that he coined money at both Emesa and Antioch suggesting that perhaps he had taken Antioch following the withdrawal of the Persian forces.
-His coinage also attempts to drawn a connection with Elagabalus who also struck aureii displaying the Stone of Emesa, the black stone believed to have been thrown to earth by the gods during Elagabalus’ reign.
+His coinage also attempts to draw a connection with Elagabalus who also struck aurei displaying the Stone of Emesa, the black stone believed to have been thrown to earth by the gods during Elagabalus’ reign.
 It is highly doubtful that there was a blood connection between the two men.
-The only common bond was their shared office of high priest in the city of Emesa.
+The only common bond was their shared office of the high priest in the city of Emesa.

-Note: Tetradrachms were issued in Emesa and Antioch.
+Note: Tetradrachms were issued in Emesa and possibly Antioch.
 The silver content between the two issues is as different as night and day.
-We can easily see by even the two photographs presented here, that the Antioch issues are of high silver content in excess of 60%.
+We can easily see by even the two photographs presented here, that the Emesa issues are of high silver content in excess of 60%.
 The Antioch style issues with the eagle facing with wings spread appear to be mostly bronze with a very low silver content of less than 30%.
 The differences between these two issues is a reflection of diverse the trends of inflation were in the Eastern provinces or because it was under seige by the Persians.

 L IVL AVR SVLP VRA ANTONINVS

 L IVL AVR SVP ANTONINVS

 - AR Denarius (3 known)(struck from Aureus dies)